imaspork/raspberry-pi-hailo-traffic-detection/README.md

 - Detection Pipeline: Handles object recognition
 - API Service: Handles data processing such as streaming and graph visualization data requests
 - Web Client: Hosts a live client to the user to view the object detection stream and data visualizations

+## Cloudflare Tunnel for Web Client Hosting

+In order to utilize a domain and steam to it, we must configure a cloudflare tunnel connection and set the NEXT_PUBLIC_BASE_DOMAIN_URL [environment variable file](traffic-watcher/.rename) in the web client to the domain registered on cloudflare tunnels.
+We must rename the .rename file to .env

+To further increase security since we are exposing the raspberry pi to the open web, it is _highly recommended_ to create an SSL certificate and upload it to cloudflare tunnels.
+Besides, the websockset stream uses wss, which can not be utilized without SSL.

 More details in [Architecture Documentation](docs/architecture.md)